Specialist Periodontist Gum Treatment

-SURGICAL PERIODONTAL TREATMENT
+SURGICAL PERIODONTAL GUM TREATMENT

 The distance between your gum and your teeth (periodontal pockets) may be too deep for you and the Periodontist or hygienist to keep clean.
-Under such circumstances pocket elimination is one of the most common surgical procedure to treat periodontal disease.
+Under such circumstances pocket elimination is one of the most common surgical procedures used to treat periodontal disease.
 To gain access to the deep periodontal pockets the gum is pulled back gently.
 The periodontist can then visualize and remove thoroughly all plaque and calculus (tartar).
 The bone cavities caused by the disease are smoothed over and the gum tissues are positioned even with the bone level to reduce the periodontal pockets, and minimize the spaces under the gums where disease causing bacteria can hide.
 Tiny sutures are placed to stabilize the new gum position.
 A protective dressing often is placed around the teeth to cover and secure the surgical area.
 Sedation can be used to keep you comfortable and relaxed, if needed.
-You will have a follow up appointment in 7-14 days to remove any remaining sutures, evaluate your healing, and review oral hygiene.¬† Three months after surgery you will have a periodontal cleaning.
+You will have a follow up appointment in 7-14 days to remove any remaining sutures, evaluate your healing, and review oral hygiene.
+Three months after surgery you will have a periodontal cleaning.

 STABILIZATION OF WOBBLY TEETH-TEETH SPLINTING

-When the teeth are compromised from a periodontal point of view and lost most of their bone and gum support due to periodontal disease, they become wobbly.
-As a result the chewing efficiency, phonetics and function is compromised.
+When the teeth are compromised from a periodontal point of view and have lost most of their bone and gum support due to periodontal disease, they become wobbly.
+As a result the chewing efficiency, phonetics and function are compromised.
 To increase patient comfort during chewing we can connect multiple teeth together (teeth splinting) to reduce mobility and improve the patients function and chewing efficacy.
 Also, when the teeth are used as abutments for partial dentures they can be connected together to increase support of the periodontally compromised teeth.
 However, splinting makes oral hygiene procedures difficult.
 To ensure the longevity of the connected teeth, special attention must be taken towards oral hygiene.

 GUIDED BONE/TISSUE REGENERATION AROUND TEETH

 When periodontal disease is established in the mouth, inflammation is present, periodontal pockets are formed around the teeth and the bone that supports the teeth is lost.
 The harmful bacteria that hide in the deep pockets create bone irregularities.
-When the shape of these irregularities allows it, we can use artificial bone substitutes with growth factors that enhance periodontal regeneration and re-grow the bone that was lost, increasing the longevity of the teeth and eliminating the depth that the harmful bacteria could hide.
+When the shape of these irregularities allows it, we can use artificial bone substitutes with growth factors that enhance periodontal regeneration and re-grow the bone that was lost, increasing the longevity of the teeth and eliminating the deep pocket where the harmful bacteria could hide.
 This periodontal surgical grafting technique is called Guided Tissue and Bone Regeneration and the most up to date procedures that contribute to periodontal regeneration are available in the clinic by Dr. Evdokia Chasioti